DavidAlkobi/CI-CD-for-Java-App/README.md

 ### Project Details
 The project employs various technologies and methodologies:
-- Docker for containerizing the application.
+- Docker for containerizing the application
-- SonarQube for continuous inspection of code quality  with static analysis of code.
+- SonarQube for continuous inspection of code quality  with static analysis of code
 - Nexus for storing the artifact
-- Slack for notifications.
+- Slack for notifications
-- Back-end: Java.
+- Back-end: Java
-- Database: MySQL is used to store and manage data in the application.
+- Database: MySQL is used to store and manage data in the application
-- CI/CD: jenkins is used to automate the Continuous Integration and Delivery processes, resulting in a faster and more efficient development cycle.
+- CI/CD: jenkins is used to automate the Continuous Integration and Delivery processes, resulting in a faster and more efficient development cycle
-- Deployment: ECS on Amazon Web Services .
+- Deployment: ECS on Amazon Web Services